-- New quotas have been added to limit the queries that are sent by recursive resolvers to authoritative servers experiencing denial-of-service attacks.
-When configured, these options can both reduce the harm done to authoritative servers and also avoid the resource exhaustion that can be experienced by recursives when they are being used as a vehicle for such an attack. - fetches-per-server limits the number of simultaneous queries that can be sent to any single authoritative server.
+These quotas limit the queries that are sent by recursive resolvers to authoritative servers experiencing denial-of-service attacks.
+They can both reduce the harm done to authoritative servers and also avoid the resource exhaustion that can be experienced by recursive servers when they are being used as a vehicle for such an attack.

+- fetches-per-server limits the number of simultaneous queries that can be sent to any single authoritative server.
 The configured value is a starting point; it is automatically adjusted downward if the server is partially or completely non-responsive.
 The algorithm used to adjust the quota can be configured via the fetch-quota-params option. - fetches-per-zone limits the number of simultaneous queries that can be sent for names within a single domain.
 (Note: Unlike "fetches-per-server", this value is not self-tuning.)